 Fields of Studies

-A natural choice after completing the Extension Studies program is Master in Music Performance.
+A natural choice after completing the Extension Studies programme is Master Degree in Performing Arts.
 Should you wish to further develop your artistic and instrumental technical skills, you can apply for the Postgraduate Diploma in Music Performance.
 In addition, we have a one year programme called Music Production and Recording.
 Students studying this programme will possess knowledge of artistic practice, concept development and project management in relation to music production and recording.